 Dietitians are regulated health professionals.
 To use the title Registered Dietitian (RD), dietitians must be registered with the dietetic regulatory body in the province in which they practice.
-Dietitians have a degree in foods and nutrition from an accredited university program and undergo comprehensive and rigorous supervised practical training.
+Dietitians have a degree in human nutrition and dietetics from an accredited university program and undergo comprehensive and rigorous supervised practical training.
 Dietitians are held accountable to the highest standards of education and ethics and stay on top of emerging research, skills, and techniques.

-- have, at minimum, completed four years of recognized university level education in dietetics;
+- have, at minimum, completed four years of recognized university level education in human nutrition and dietetics;

-- have completed a one-year (~1300 hr) dietetic practicum in clinical nutrition care, population and public health nutrition and nutrition management;
+- have completed a one-year (minimum 1250 hrs) dietetic practicum in clinical nutrition care, population and public health nutrition and nutrition management;

 - are regulated under An Act Respecting the New Brunswick Association of Dietitians and must be registered with the NBAD to practice in N.B. and use the reserved title “Dietitian”;

 - have passed a national competence examination (the Canadian Dietitian Registration Exam);

 - are required through legislation to maintain their competence and meet approved Standards of Practice and a Code of Ethics; and,

 - are required to practice in the best interest of the public – safely, competently and ethically.